Ted Slocum

 • The simple YAML syntax is easy to write, extensible, and covers everything I wanted

-• Hierarchical and flexible element selection allows the engineer to decide on the tradeoff between development speed and strictness
+• Hierarchical and flexible element selection allows the engineer (not the framework) to decide on the tradeoff between development speed and strictness

 • Easy to use tools like Maestro Studio for graphical element selection